-The Microsoft Basic 4.7 source code is available from the NASCOM machine.
-Although the NASCOM machine was a Z80 machine there were only minor changes to the original Microsoft Basic 8080 code.
-Therefore it is an ideal source to use to build a 8085 Basic System.
+The Microsoft BASIC 4.7 source code is available from the NASCOM machine.
+Although the NASCOM machine was a Z80 machine there were only minor changes to the original Microsoft BASIC 8080 code.
+Therefore it is an ideal source to use to build a 8085 based system.

-A version of Microsoft Basic 4.7 for the 8085 CPU Module together with the Am9511A APU Module has been built, as well.
-This version adds the full performance of a hardware APU to the 8085 CPU providing the “complete performance package”.
+A version of Microsoft BASIC 4.7 for the 8085 CPU Module together with the Am9511A APU Module has been built, as well.
+This version adds the full performance of a hardware APU to the 8085 CPU providing the “complete performance package” for Microsoft BASIC.